jahoobas1/Fred-Lang/README.md

 Made by jahoobas.
 Thanks to Justafunnyknight for the name of the language.

+Game is uncopylocked so people can view the code. <br>
 TEST BETA VERSIONS HERE: https://www.roblox.com/games/17616460384/J-testing-place

 # HOW IT WORKS